devashishnyati/Tanks-Multiplayer-Game/Week1ScrumReport.md

 What I did since my last daily scrum:Came up with the overall design of the game .
 What I Plan to do today:  Design the battleground and created wire frames .

 Team Member Name:
-Sojan Mathew .
+Sojan Mathew
-What I did since my last daily scrum: Finalized  the  design patterns to be used in the game.
+What I did since my last daily scrum: Finalized  the  design patterns to be used in the game
 What I plan to do today: Code the player ammunintions and lifespan part.